 Learn Confetti

 Confetti is a minimalistic configuration language designed for humans.
-It blends the readability of Unix configuration files with the flexibility of S-expressions.
+It combines the readability of Unix configuration files with the flexibility of S-expressions.
 By reading this guide, you can learn Confetti in just a few minutes!

 Directives#